 The Division of Gastroenterology has numerous clinical research endeavors with over 40 IRBs including studies with inflammatory bowel disease, eosinophilic esophagitis, immunologic disorders causing liver disease, detecting tolerance and managing EBV infection post-liver transplant, managing compliance of adolescence with complex medical conditions like post-liver transplantation, and transitioning of adolescent to adult care.

-Under Dr. John Kerner’s leadership we have innovative approaches to improve care of children requiring long term hyperalimentation which have included ethanol locks to clear central line infections and omegavan to prevent progressive liver disease caused by the intravenous nutrition.
+Our Nutrition Support Team has found innovative approaches to improve care of children requiring long term hyperalimentation which have included ethanol locks to clear central line infections and omegavan to prevent progressive liver disease caused by the intravenous nutrition.